sdatkinson/neural-amp-modeler/docs/active_learning_usage.md

 Design details and rationale live in [`docs/panama_active_learning_lstm_plan.md`](panama_active_learning_lstm_plan.md).

+## Capture app integration

+The capture GUI (`python -m nam.capture.gui.main`) plans a starter set of 10 train / 5 validation captures via a Latin hypercube over the knobs, then hands rounds off to the **Active Learning** tab.
+"Start round" runs `python -m nam.capture.al_runner` against the project folder as a background process; each round regenerates the AL configs from `capture_project.json` fresh (`ny` 32768, batch size auto-sized from the machine's GPU/CPU memory, and each knob's `step`/`avoid_zero` honored in the proposals).
+Proposals from a finished round import back into the project as pending train captures automatically (and the tab offers to import any left over when you reopen a project).

+To train remotely: use "Export remote runner files" to write the `active_learning/` configs and `run_active_learning.sh`, copy the whole project folder to the training machine, run `./run_active_learning.sh`, then copy the `active_learning/` folder back and reopen the project in the capture app -- it is the single writer of `capture_project.json`, so a remote round never touches it directly.

 ## Example configs

 Ready-to-edit examples (Gain/Tone continuous 0–10, Boost switch Off/On) live in